 As the needle passes into the thyroid, you may feel some pressure, but it should not be painful.

 You may have slight discomfort in your neck afterward.
-You may also have a small amount of bruising, which will go away over time.
+You may also have slight bruising, which soon goes away.

 The thyroid tissue looks normal and the cells do not appear to be cancer under a microscope.